Nordea says to end association with law firm Mossack Fonseca

-STOCKHOLM/HELSINKI, April 5 (Reuters) - Swedish banking group Nordea said it would end its end its association with law firm Mossack Fonseca at the centre of the Panama Papers scandal.
+STOCKHOLM/HELSINKI (Reuters) - Swedish banking group Nordea said it would end its end its association with law firm Mossack Fonseca at the center of the Panama Papers scandal.

 “We will not cooperate with Mossack Fonseca any longer.
 Absolutely not”, Nordea CEO Casper von Koskull told public service broadcaster SVT on late on Monday.
 “The bank should not be used as a platform for tax evasion.”